-You’ve probably used an Automated Valuation Model (AVM) without even realizing it.
-When you open up your favorite real estate site, type in a street address, and instantly see an estimate of what the property is worth, you can thank an AVM.
+You’ve probably used an automated valuation model (AVM) without even realizing it.
+When you open up your favorite real estate site, type in a street address, and instantly see an estimate of what a property is worth, you can thank an AVM.
 This data tool, which has proliferated in recent decades, uses software, algorithms, and existing information to calculate an estimated value for a given piece of property.

-AVMs may have made it easier to estimate the sale price of a house you have your eye on, but they have their limitations, too.
-Below, we’ll dive into how AVMs work, how they’re used — and when you might still need to rely on a human appraiser.
+AVMs may have made it easier to estimate the sale price of a house you have your eye on, but they also have limitations.
+This article dives into how AVMs work, how they’re used, and when you might still need to rely on a human appraiser.

 What Is an AVM?

 Pinning down how much a home is worth is a process known as property valuation — and has historically been a job for human property appraisers.
-But as computers proliferated and software evolved, eventually, AVMs were created.
+As computers proliferated and software evolved, developers created AVMs.
 They’ve been around for a while now: Zillow launched its Zestimate product, which functions on an AVM, in 2006.
 It’s now possible to get a basic understanding of what your home is worth in mere seconds.

 First-time homebuyers can